Witold6/AI-Biomod/README.md

 You can also control the program through the GUI window system.
 The quantum maintenance and security system learns by itself.
 Quantum Universal Designer software.
+Animus module for testing genetic memory, recovering DNA and brain data after amnesia.
+Shows DNA memories on the monitor of a given ancestor.